 To the yeast starter I added the melted butter.

 The best method for adding the eggs is to beat them in a separate bowl first then add the scrambled egg mixture to the yeast starter bowl.

 Finally, I added salt and saffron and stirred the mixture.

 Two cups flour didn’t feel like enough.
-I added almost three cups flour to get the dough into a stiffer consistency.
+I added almost three cups of flour to get the dough into a stiffer consistency.

 You can still see strands of saffron in the dough ball.
 I set this bowl aside for 30 minutes to rise.

 Tying a proper pretzel knot isn’t simple.
 I’ve learned a couple of different methods since making this batch that I hope to try next time.